RulCab/kavakChallenge/README.md

 - **Conversation persistence**: Previous messages are stored in Firebase Firestore to maintain a logical flow.
 - **Handles long discussions**: The bot supports conversations exceeding ten messages, up to a maximum of 9 interactions (can be adjusted).
 - **Response time optimization**: Ensures responses are generated within **30 seconds**.
+- **Multiple debate topics**: The bot debates on various **perfumery-related topics**, including fragrance pricing, seasonal suitability, and niche vs. designer scents.
+- **Different argument styles**: The bot can argue using **historical, scientific, emotional, or sarcastic** tones.

 ## Technologies Used
 - **FastAPI**: Backend framework for handling API requests.